sithlord48/ff7tk/docs/mainpage.md

 # ff7tk

-ff7tk is a Toolkit to make programing tools Final Fantasy VII easier.
+ff7tk is a Toolkit that makes programing Final Fantasy VII tools easier.

 This project is under [LGPL-3.0]+.